Melina-1720/Melina-1720/README.md

 https://www.youtube.com/watch?v=7fJ_bGO4FRU

-# Credits
-1. My Lab Prof for helping with the code as it wasn't working
+# Credits1.
+My Lab Prof for helping with the code as it wasn't working
-2. My Dad for helping setup the Arduino to the dart board
+.
+My Dad for helping setup the Arduino to the dart board
 3. The video that gave the idea https://www.youtube.com/watch?v=7fJ_bGO4FRU